backupbrew/switchbrew/Package1.md

 keyslot 0xC and stored in keyslot 0xC.
 A constant block is decrypted with keyslot 0xD and stored in keyslot 0xD.

-## Stage 2
+## Stage 2 (package1.1)

 The second stage of the bootloader is the encrypted part of the bootloader.
-It is much bigger than stage 1, but what it does is currently unknown due to its being encryptd.
+It is much bigger than stage 1, but what it does is currently unknown due to its being encrypted.

 ### Header format